quickfire/docker-php/README.md

 Contributing
 ------------

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Currently not accepting new pull requests.

 Credits
 -------

+Forked from [docker-php/docker-php](https://github.com/docker-php/docker-php) by quickfire.

-This README heavily inspired by [willdurand/Negotiation](https://github.com/willdurand/Negotiation) by @willdurand.
+This README was originally heavily inspired by [willdurand/Negotiation](https://github.com/willdurand/Negotiation) by @willdurand.
 This guy is pretty awesome.

 License
 -------